aiven/terraform-provider-aiven/docs/resources/cassandra.md

 * `cassandra_user_config` - (Optional) defines Cassandra specific additional configuration options.
 The following configuration options available:
+    * `cassandra` - (Optional) Cassandra configuration values
+        * `batch_size_fail_threshold_in_kb` - (Optional) Fail any multiple-partition batch exceeding this value.
+          50kb (10x warn threshold) by default.
+        * `batch_size_warn_threshold_in_kb` - (Optional) Log a warning message on any multiple-partition batch size exceeding this value.5kb per batch by default.Caution should be taken on increasing the size of this thresholdas it can lead to node instability.
     * `ip_filter` - (Optional) allow incoming connections from CIDR address block, e.g. `10.20.0.0/16`
     * `migrate_sstableloader` - (Optional) sets the service into migration mode enabling the sstableloader utility to be used to upload Cassandra data files.
 Available only on service create.